Dev guideRecipesAPI ReferenceChangelog

 Content not syncing

-If content does not display in Optimizely Graph, verify if it is excluded or if event triggers are not firing correctly.
+If content does not display in Optimizely Graph, check whether the content is excluded or whether event triggers fire incorrectly.

 // Check if content is excluded